Student Club and Organizations Contract Info

 The agreed price for performance should be a flat fee.
 If the person / group would like for your group to pay for travel, include this in the flat fee so that the fee is inclusive of airfare, hotel, etc., instead of reimbursing costs.
-If expenses are to be reimbursed, speak with David Mattingly (grad clubs), Paul Manrique (undergraduate clubs) or Katelyn Mendoza (halls) on how to incorporate these expenses into the contract.
+If expenses are to be reimbursed, speak with David Mattingly (grad clubs), Paul Manrique (undergraduate clubs) or Katelyn Mendoza (halls) on how to incorporate these expenses into the contract template.
 Reimbursements must be itemized and dropped off at the Student Union Bookkeeper’s Office, 314C LaFortune Student Center.

 Turn Contract in 5-7 Business Days Before Event

 It is extremely important that person / group send the signed contract to the Student Activities Office 5-7 business days ahead of the event.
 This allows ample time for the contracts to be reviewed and routed to appropriate parties.
-Contact SAO ahead of time so they can assist you in completing and processing the contract on time.

 Ask for Help!